 We hear frequently from anti-gun entities and politicians that “90% of Americans support Universal Background Checks.”
 We all know that’s not even close, especially in Montana and that the only way to enforce such a tyrannical law is to require universal firearms registration.
 It’s more than likely the other way around, especially among Montana gun buyers, sellers and traders.
 Take the poll and tell us what you think in the comments.

-• I Oppose Universal Gun Registration in Order To Enforce Universal Background Checks 99%, 147 votes
+I Oppose Universal Gun Registration in Order To Enforce Universal Background Checks 99%, 148 votes148 votes 99%148 votes - 99% of all votes

-• I Support Universal Gun Registration in Order To Enforce Universal Background Checks 1%, 2 votes
+I Support Universal Gun Registration in Order To Enforce Universal Background Checks 1%, 2 votes2 votes 1%2 votes - 1% of all votes

 .